Speaker Profile

 • Minetta Liu, Natera

-• Christopher Lieu, University of Colorado
+• Christopher Lieu, U Colorado

 Rapid MRD to Treatment Decisions: Standardized ctDNA at Scale